iynaix/focal/README.md

   [FILE]            Files are created in XDG_PICTURES_DIR/Screenshots if not specified

 focal video:
-Captures a video
+Captures a video.
+  -a, --area <AREA>          Type of area to capture [aliases: capture] [possible values: monitor, selection]
+      --selection
+      --monitor
-  -a, --area <AREA>    Type of area to capture [aliases: capture] [possible values: monitor, selection, all] -t, --delay <DELAY>  Delay in seconds before capturing -s, --slurp <SLURP>  Options to pass to slurp
+  -t, --delay <DELAY>        Delay in seconds before capturing -s, --slurp <SLURP>        Options to pass to slurp
       --no-notify            Do not show notifications
-      --no-save        Do not save the file permanently --rofi           Display rofi menu for selection options --no-icons       Do not show icons for rofi menu --theme <THEME>  Path to a rofi theme
+      --no-save              Do not save the file permanently --rofi                 Display rofi menu for selection options --no-icons             Do not show icons for rofi menu --theme <THEME>        Path to a rofi theme --stop                 Stops any previous video recordings
       --audio                Capture video with audio
-      --stop           Stops any previous video recordings -h, --help           Print help
-  [FILE]           Files are created in XDG_VIDEOS_DIR/Screencasts if not specified
+      --duration <SECONDS>   Duration in seconds to record -h, --help                 Print help (see more with '--help') [FILE]                 Files are created in XDG_VIDEOS_DIR/Screencasts if not specified

 focal help:
 Print this message or the help of the given subcommand(s)